RCCO Ottawa Centre

 The Godfrey Hewitt Memorial Scholarship for 2015, amounting to $5,000, has been awarded to RACHEL MAHON.
 Read it all in the Press Release.

 Next season's Pro Organo concerts have been announced.
-Details at ticket info are available on the P. Details and the programme are found under the Pro Organo menu.
+Details and ticket info are available under the Pro Organo menu.

 EDUCATIONAL PROGRAMME, 2015 - 2016THE CHOIR-TRAINING CERTIFICATE EXAMINATION

-The difficulty is that so far, no member of the College has as yet taken this exam!
+The difficulty is that so far, in twelve years, only one member of the College has as yet taken this exam! - (she passed with no difficulty.)
 What is putting people off from attempting it?
-One possible answer is that the Examination Requirements say that both sections of the exam, practical and written, must be taken at once.
+One possible answer is that the Examination Requirements have said that both sections of the exam, practical and written, must be taken at once.
 Although this exam is in fact not difficult, that requirement may have made it look a little daunting.
 I have therefore obtained the agreement of the National Examinations Committee that this examination can in the future be tried one session at a time: that is, candidates can do either the written or the practical in one year, and the other half another year.
 This makes the whole project much more approachable.

-Throughout next academic year, therefore, starting in September, I would like to offer a series of six educational workshops to help members look at this exam and to discover that it's not nearly as difficult as it looks on paper!
+Throughout this coming year, therefore, starting in September, I would like to offer a series of six educational workshops to help members look at this exam and to discover that it's not nearly as difficult as it looks on paper!
 It can very easily be prepared, and I will gladly help members to do that, for either one section or the other, or both.

 Please note that this timeline can be found by selecting Centre Info | Web Archive pages | Ottawa Cente History Timeline on the menu above.